 In my last session, the therapist picked up on my current issues of tension in my shoulders, neck and head.
 I’d had a pretty tense and strenuous week and the most important thing that came out of my treatment was that I need to work on my posture.
 I could actually feel tingling in my shoulders whilst the therapist worked the shoulder area on each foot.

-If you struggle with migraines, backache, hormonal imbalances, digestive disorders, sinus congestion and circulatory problems, it’s worth giving Reflexology a try.
-It has so many great benefits on both a physical and emotional level.
+If you struggle with migraines, backache, hormonal imbalances, digestive disorders, sinus congestion, circulatory problems and any other conditions it’s worth giving Reflexology a try.
+It has so many great benefits on both a physical and emotional level and it’s great for anxiety.

 In a nutshell, Reflexology encourages the body to self-heal, it helps with relaxation, promotes good health and helps relieve stress and tension.
 The overall aim of reflexology is to create “homeostasis” meaning organs in our body are working together to achieve optimum health.
 In more simple terms Reflexology helps you find balance.